 Heather represents the overseas sector on the PIPPS committee

-PPIPS Committee Chair
+PPIPS Committee Treasurer

 James graduated from Cardiff University in 2011 and currently works as physiotherapist for an independent special school in Marylebone, London where he works as part of a small multi-disciplinary team providing in-school therapy and advice.
 He has an interest in workin with the autistic and dyspraxic populations, and has a postgraduate certificate in Sensory Integration.
 He is passionate about improving the support and guidance for physiotherapists directly employed by independent schools.